-When most people think of the Moderna vaccine, all they are interested in is how well it will protect them from being hospitalized with COVID-19.
-After all, that is why it was invented.
+When most people think of COVID vaccines, all they are interested in is how well they will protect them from being hospitalized with COVID-19.
+After all, that is why these shots were invented.
 We now know that the vaccines are quite effective for this primary purpose.
 They are not very good at preventing infection with the new variants, though.
 Lots of people are catching COVID even after being boosted.
 But there are unexpected upsides to the shots.
 Last March we heard from a reader that the vaccine “cured” his restless legs syndrome (RLS).
-Now we are learning more about the benefits and risks of the Moderna vaccine from other visitors.
-This reader reported that a long-standing wart disappeared after getting the Moderna vaccine.
+Now we are learning more about the benefits and risks of the Moderna vaccine (and different shots) from other visitors.
+This reader reports that his long-standing bursitis disappeared after getting a COVID shot:

 Q. For many years I have suffered with bursitis in my right shoulder.
 Every few months I would get an injection of lidocaine to ease the pain.
 Since I got the COVID vaccination in that shoulder, I have not been bothered with bursitis.

 A. Many people have complained about side effects from COVID vaccinations.
 Some experience long-lasting pain, especially if the shot is administered too high on the arm.
 That can sometimes cause a problem termed SIRVA: Shoulder Injury Related to Vaccine Administration.

 On the other hand, we have also heard from numerous readers who report unexpected benefit.
 Like you, many experienced reduced joint pain.